 Must Try: Tokwa’t Baboy

 One of the popular food spot in San Fernando, Pampanga, Bale Capampangan offers authentic Kapampangan dishes through an open buffet setting.
 The dishes are placed in uniquely crafted clay jars with modern burners inside to ensure that they are served hot.

 Must Try: Adobong Balut

 Cost for 2: PHP750

-Home of the famed Armando’s Pizza, Camalig Restaurant is a 100-year-old ancestral grain depot restored in 1980 turned into a restaurant.
+Home of the famed Armando’s Pizza, Camalig Restaurant is a 100-year-old ancestral grain depot that was restored in 1980 and turned into a restaurant.
 Located in Angeles City, it offers an unforgettable dining experience- a mixture of good food, excellent service and great ambiance.
 What makes their Armando’s Pizza popular?
-It is handmade into perfection using impeccable ingredients such as artisan dough, fresh toppings and richly thick sauce slow-cooked for six hours.
+It is handmade to perfection using impeccable ingredients such as artisan dough, fresh toppings and rich thick sauce slow-cooked for six hours.

 Must Try: Armando’s Pizza

 Cost for 2: PHP700